Pant/nextcloudpi-readthedocs/How-to-backup-and-restore-using-nc-snapshot.md

 # Steps to backup

-1. For the first make sheduled BTRFS -snapshots running for your data by using NCP function nc-snapshot-auto for it.
+1. For the first make scheduled BTRFS -snapshots running for your data by using NCP function `nc-snapshot-auto` for it.

 **Simple explanation**:
 With the snapshots you get restore points for your data -directory, a bit similar way as you can have for your “Windows System Restore” or “Mac Time machine”.
 “Snapper” on linux is also using BTRFS -snapshots.
 Restore points with BTRFS -snapshots normally live inside the same drive as you have the data -directory to restore.
 Every single snapshot represents the state of the data -directory on one specific point of time.
 Snapshot contains the files that are deleted after one version earlier and links to all the files that where represented in that specific version of data -directory.
 When you run snapshots all your deleted data are stored in the snapshots for some specific retention time that is configured.
 In NCP you configure how many snapshots you keep before they are deleted.
 Because of this snapshots -directory as a whole can be defined as historical log of the original directory, but is containing also the deleted data.
 So running BTRFS -snapshots using NCP -functions protects you from data alteration or deletion on the data -directory, but it wont protect you from braking of the drive you run them in.
 So that’s why you need to also do the step 2.